 At admission, the patients were investigated with a questionnaire designed by our hospital for their age, gender, course of disease, smoking status, etc. Trained professionals gave unified guidance to the patients on how to fill in the questionnaire and explained the matters needing attention.
 A total of 70 questionnaires were distributed, which were filled out by patients themselves under the supervision of investigators, and then recovered on the spot.
 All the questionnaires were recovered, with an effective recovery rate of 100%.
 In addition, patients all completed routine examinations after admission, such as blood sugar, and blood lipid tests.
 Patients' general information, clinical records, and follow-up data were sorted out, and the height, weight, and body mass index (BMI) were measured.
 Besides, a nutritional status assessment was carried out by referring to the NRS2002: (1) an age over 70 years was recorded as 1 point.
-(2) Normal nutritional status was scored 0 points; losing 5% of body weight within 3 months or consuming 50-75% of normal food intake was given 1 point; a 5% decrease in body weight within 2 months or consumption of 25-50% of normal food intake in the previous week was recorded as 2 points; a 5% reduction in body weight within one month, having a BMI<18.5kg/m2, or consuming 0-25% of normal food intake in the previous week was given 3 points.
-(3) Hospitalization due to complications without the need for bed rest was scored 1 point; a score of 2 points was given if there was a need for bed rest; 3 points would be given if there is a need for mechanical ventilation support with increased protein requirements that cannot be compensated for by parenteral or enteral nutritional support.
-An overall score of ≥ 3 was judged to be malnourished and < 3 was considered well-nourished [15].
+(2) Normal nutritional status was scored 0 points; losing 5% of body weight within 3 months or consuming 50-75% of normal food intake was given 1 point; a 5% decrease in body weight within 2 months or consumption of 25-50% of normal food intake in the previous week was recorded as 2 points; a 5% reduction in body weight within one month, having a BMI<18.5kg/m, or consuming 0-25% of normal food intake in the previous week was given 3 points.
+(3) Hip fracture, chronic disease with acute complications. cirrhosis, chronic obstructive pulmonary disease, longterm hemodialysis, diabetes mellitus, and malignant neoplasm are 1 point; major abdominal surgery, stroke, severe pneumonia, and hematologic malignancy are 2 points; and head injury, bone marrow transplantation, and patients in intensive care (APACHE > 10) are 3 points.
+An overall score of $\geq 3$ was judged to be malnourished and $\leq 3$ was considered well-nourished (Bellanti et al., 2022).